mitchty/orb/readme.md

 orb use 1.9.3-p327

-## But I don't want that dir in $PATH anymore!
+## I don't like it, how do I remove it?

-No worries, typing orb_implode removes everything it sets up.
+No worries, typing *orb implode* removes everything it sets up.

-Thats it!
+Thats it (for now)!

-Known to work on zsh on OSX/Leopardish+ and Linux.
+Known/testedish to work on zsh on OSX/Leopardish+ and Linux.
 Should work with ksh and bash as well, probably old school bourne too.
-Might work on Solaris/AiX/HPUX.
+Might work on Solaris/AiX/HPUX but no guarantees.

+## TODO

+God lots of things left to do.

+TDD/BDD this old POS script with Test::More and make it mostly just a perl module.
+(WIP) Make it more modular for compiles/etc.. right now its pretty pathetic.
+Make it more compatible with the other ruby version managers.
+Add in python support, i've been lazy.
+Start testing with Vagrant on all the os's I want to care about.